 This super easy Classic Southern Deviled Eggs without mustard will become your favorite potluck recipe.
 Make just two eggs for a single serving, a small batch for at-home snacks for the family, or a double batch for an office potluck.
 Below is a classic simple recipe, you can easily mix up with just a few ingredients.
-If you have a extra eggs, try making this simple egg salad recipe for one person.
+If you have a extra eggs, try making this simple egg salad recipe for one person or for this wonderful mediterranean quiche.

 Deviled eggs on plate.